Legal and visa - Case studies

 Document intake and validation

-Per-case document set defined by visa class or matter type, with intake validated automatically against format and freshness rules.
+Per-case document set defined by visa class or matter type.
+Intake validated automatically against format and freshness rules.

 -